AlphaPentagon/alphapentagon/README.md

 - 🔭 I’m currently learning about how to create React apps.
 - 🌱 I’m on a journey to become a Full Stack Developer as a bootcamper with School of Code
-- 📫 How to reach me: Twitter: <a href="https://twitter.com/cragglesummers">@cragglesummers</a> Linkedin: https://www.linkedin.com/in/craig-summers-85231a34/
+- 📫 How to reach me: Twitter: <a href="https://twitter.com/cragglesummers">@cragglesummers</a> Linkedin: <a href = "https://www.linkedin.com/in/craig-summers-85231a34/">Craig Summers</a>
 - 😄 Pronouns: he/him

 <!--